-- 5. Secure the bracket in the expansion slot, using the retention device (for instance, a screw or lever) supplied with your computer. - 6.
-Attach the supercapacitor module to the RAID controller by inserting the connector into the socket on the flash module daughterboard, as shown in the figure below.
-The connector attaches to the socket in only one direction.
+5. Attach the supercapacitor module to the RAID controller by inserting the connector into the socket on the flash module daughterboard, as shown in the figure below.
+(The connector attaches to the socket in only one direction.)
+Use the included extender cable if you need extra length to reach the connector on the daughterboard.

-7. Install the mounting plate in the empty slot next to the controller, as shown in the next figure.
+6. Install the mounting plate in the empty slot next to the controller, as shown in the next figure.
 After securing the mounting plate to the card cage, verify that the supercapacitor module and mounting plate sit above (and do not touch) the PCIe slot.

-- 8. Connect your computer's disk activity LED cable to the LED connector on the controller (marked on the figures in About Your RAID Controller on page 16). - Ensure that the positive lead of the LED cable (usually a red wire or a wire marked with a red stripe) is attached to pin 1. - 9.
-Prepare and install your internal disk drives, following the instructions in Connecting Disk Drives to Your Controllers on page 31. - If you are not installing internal disk drives, close your computer cabinet, reattach the power cord, then continue with Connecting External Devices on page 33. - 10.
-Restart your computer.
+7. Prepare and install your internal disk drives, following the instructions in Connecting Disk Drives to Your Controllers on page 33.

+If you are not installing internal disk drives, close your computer cabinet, reattach the power cord, then continue with Connecting External Devices on page 34.

+8. Restart your computer.

 The supercapacitor starts charging automatically.
-It should reach full charge in 3-4 minutes.
+It should reach full charge in 5-6 minutes.